Why we believe the post-Covid recovery will be different from the post-financial crisis period.

 However, by settling on structural phenomena to explain the weak economic recovery following the global financial crisis, the consensus overlooked the fact that it is normal for recoveries to be weak following a financial crisis, particularly one that coincides with a housing bust.

 In the US and many parts of Europe, this is precisely what occurred.
 In the years that followed the crisis, both banks and households sought to repair their balance sheets.
 Households were paying down debt while banks were retaining earnings to rebuild their equity as opposed to extending credit.
-In this context, demand for and supply of credit was cyclically depressed, and, as a result, both bank credit growth and nominal growth were anaemic.
+In this context, demand for and supply of credit was cyclically depressed, and, as a result, both bank credit growth and nominal growth were anemic.

 In our view, this process of balance-sheet repair is the primary reason why the economic recovery following the financial crisis was so weak, and the secular stagnation consensus focused too much on structural phenomena while neglecting the critical role of cyclical factors.
-In our view, this is largely because the economics community failed to understand the role that money and banking play in the functioning of a modern monetary economy.
+We think this is largely because the economics community failed to understand the role that money and banking play in the functioning of a modern monetary economy.
 With money and banking still largely absent from the economics syllabus, the error largely continues today.

 As we exit economic lockdowns, the state of banking systems could not be more different from the time of the global financial crisis.
-Banks, generally, were far better capitalised coming into the Covid-19 crisis than they were heading into the financial crisis, and, in contrast to the years prior to the financial crisis, banks are not running balance sheets that are leveraged as high as 33x, as was the case with Bear Stearns.
+Banks, generally, were far better capitalized coming into the Covid-19 crisis than they were heading into the financial crisis, and, in contrast to the years prior to the financial crisis, banks are not running balance sheets that are leveraged as high as 33x, as was the case with Bear Stearns.

-Furthermore, thanks in large part to the generous income-support programmes rolled out by governments, banks have actually seen delinquencies fall in the downturn.
+Furthermore, thanks in large part to the generous income-support programs rolled out by governments, banks have actually seen delinquencies fall in the downturn.
 The message from banks is that losses have come in well below what they had provisioned for, but the key point is that banks are in a position to lend into this economic recovery.
 This is in sharp contrast to the post financial-crisis years when shrinking bank loan books went a long way to offsetting the liquidity impact of quantitative easing by central banks.

 Against this backdrop, we believe many investors are making two key mistakes: